310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Shinobu %}
-The one without patterns is Peachy, and the one with is Thunder~♪[^8]
+The one without patterns is Momocchi, and the one with is Thunder~♪[^8]

 …I just realized something; are you supposed to have only one partner?

-Uuu~ But I could never choose between Peachy and Thunder!
+Uuu~ But I could never choose between Momocchi and Thunder!

 Ahhh!!
 This is a major problem~!!
 {% endbubble %}